colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **NPI:** National Provider Identifier — A unique 10-digit identification number for healthcare providers in the United States, required by HIPAA.

 - **OPA:** Open Policy Agent — An open-source policy engine that enables unified, context-aware policy enforcement across the stack, commonly used for ABAC implementation.

+- **PCP:** Primary Care Physician — A healthcare provider who serves as the first point of contact for patients and coordinates their overall care.

 - **PHI:** Protected Health Information — Any individually identifiable health information held or transmitted by a covered entity, protected under HIPAA regulations.